-Let’s look at an earlier story of Jesus feeding the people, from the Gospel of John, chapter 6.
+Though our observance of this sacrament is based on the Lord’s Last Supper with his disciples, let’s look at an earlier story of Jesus feeding the people, from the Gospel of John, chapter 6.
 I encourage you to click the link and read the chapter first.

 One fine day in Palestine about two thousand years ago, a large crowd of people was following Jesus because they had seen the miraculous healings he had performed.
 He had crossed the Sea of Galilee out of the Holy Land proper, and had gone up a mountain with his disciples.
 When he saw the crowds surging toward them, he had them all sit down—five thousand men, plus women and children (see John 6:10; Matthew 14:21).
 And then he fed them.

 Yes, he fed them in a miraculous way, making five small barley loaves and two small fish multiply to provide everyone as much food as they wanted.
 But for now, let’s just pay attention to the simple fact that he fed them.